paulowe/gcp/week5-questions.md

 7. When you configure a vm to run a proxy (for private cloud sql connections), what does that mean?
 Are you charged for equivalently to provisioning two single region databases if you choose the multi-region Cloud sql setup ?

+Why does network performance scale terribly on Cloud SQL instances compared to Compute engine?
+CSQL : 250Mbps network throughput cap.
+Each additional core increases network cap up to a theoretical max of 2000 Mbps CE : Scales at 2Gbps per vCPU provisioned